-The database used for the mineral resource estimation is composed of the historical data (drilling program 2011) and recent drilling data (Figure 70).
+The database used for the mineral resource estimation is composed of the historical data (drilling program 2011) and the drilling program 2017 to the beginning 2020 (the drilling program 2020/2021 described in section 10 is not included Figure 58).

-Figure 70: Plan view showing the distribution of the database
+Figure 58 : Plan view showing the distribution of the database

 The database composed by 176 collars, 1,185 valid down hole survey deviations, 6,160 assay intervals and 1,113 lithological intervals.
-The database includes all the properties (Castle silver mine, Castle East and the Robinson zone; Figure 70).
+The database includes all the properties (Castle silver mine, Castle East and the Robinson zone).

 Only the recent drilling program started on November 28th, 2019 with one historical hole drilled in 2011 (CA1108) were used for this mineral resource estimate.
-The drillhole database used for this estimate contained nine valid drill hole collars, 683 valid down hole survey deviations, 1,276 assay intervals and 1,131 lithological intervals (Figure 71).
+The drillhole database used for this estimate contained nine valid drill hole collars, 683 valid down hole survey deviations, 1,276 assay intervals and 1,131 lithological intervals (Figure 59).